International Finance

 The birth of the modern swap market.

-• IBM had existing debt in CHF and DEM, but wanted USD exposure
+• IBM had existing debt in CHF and DEM but wanted USD exposure; it had strong credit in European markets.

-• World Bank wanted to borrow in CHF and DEM for its lending operations
+• World Bank wanted CHF and DEM for its lending operations; it had already borrowed heavily there and investors wanted diversification.

-• IBM paid USD coupons (on World Bank’s bonds); World Bank paid CHF/DEM coupons (on IBM’s bonds)
+The solution.
+World Bank issued new USD bonds.
+IBM and World Bank then swapped payment obligations: IBM paid USD coupons (on World Bank’s bonds); World Bank paid CHF/DEM coupons (on IBM’s bonds).

-Both gained: Each borrowed where they had a comparative advantage, then swapped into their desired currency.
+Both gained.
+Each borrowed where they had a comparative advantage, then swapped into the desired currency.

 The Eurocurrency Market and the LIBOR \(\to\) SOFR Transition